andy@ideagroupatlanta.com | (404) 213-4416

 A visual communications plan is a combination of the key locations in a facility, the most efficient routes between them and where to place signage to make travel easy and convenient.
 Instead of trying to map out the entire event, do it day-by day.

-The biggest rule is order Lyrica from canada “Don’t make people wonder where to go and feel like they have to search for their destination.”
+The biggest rule is “Don’t make people wonder where to go and feel like they have to search for their destination.”

 Confused people are easy to spot.
 In the middle of a river of attendees they stop.
 One or two people are normal.
 If everyone is standing around, asking each other if they know where to go, you may be facing major issue.
 That’s why your visual communications plan is so valuable.